 Border biosecurity underpins the economic prosperity and environmental health of New Zealand and this has become especially evident during these COVID-19 times.
 The fourth B3 Conference brings together New Zealand’s communities of interest for plant border biosecurity research and uptake that includes government, Māori, industry and science (CRIs, universities) representatives, students as well as wider community interests.
 We are pleased to be co-hosting this conference with the Plant Biosecurity Research Initiative (PBRI).

-The fourth B3 Conference will reinforce the importance of science for an effective border biosecurity system that ensures the safety and welfare of our natural environment, protects, retains and builds value in our important plant systems, provides investor confidence for continued sector growth and innovation and maintains market access for exports from our forestry, horticulture, arable and pastoral agriculture industries.
+This year’s B3 Conference will reinforce the importance of science for an effective border biosecurity system to safeguard the security and welfare of our natural environment, to protect retain and build value in our important plant systems, and provide investor confidence for continued sector growth and innovation, as well as maintaining important market access for exports from our forestry, horticulture, arable and pastoral agriculture industries.

-B3 will be recognising the International Year of Plant Health at its 2020 Conference and will be planning the programme around this theme.
-The International Year of Plant Health 2020 is a once in a lifetime opportunity to raise global awareness on how protecting plant health can help end hunger, reduce poverty, protect biodiversity and the environment, and boost economic development.
+B3 will be recognising the International Year of Plant Health 2020 (IYPH) at its 2021 Conference.
+This event has been extended into the first half of 2021 due to COVID-19.
+An IYPH breakfast event and guest speaker, Penny Nelson, is planned to celebrate this occasion.
+IYPH 2020 is a once in a lifetime opportunity to raise global awareness on how protecting plant health can help end hunger, reduce poverty, protect biodiversity and the environment, and boost economic development.

 Image caption (Clockwise from left): Myrtle Rust on Ramarama, Brown Marmorated Stink Bug, Spotted Lantern Fly (Gonzalo Avila, Plant & Food Research), Xyella fastidiosa (Dr Rodrigo Almeida, U.C.
 Berkeley)